 Shavuot or Pentecost is the last of the four Spring Feasts of Yehovah.
 It concludes the time of rejoicing that makes up the period of counting the Omer.
-It is a time to remember the goodness of the Lord after the great Exodus from Egypt and the deliverance we now have in Jesus, as well as, the help now available to us from the Holy Spirit.
+It is a time to remember the goodness of the Lord after the great Exodus from Egypt and a celebration that we were given the Torah on Mount Sinai.

 What is the Significance of Shavuot?

 This is a time to celebrate the provision of God.
 Shavuot begins the Wheat harvest and has a strong connection with the Feast of Unleavened bread, which starts the Barley Harvest.
-We see God renewing His covenant with Israel at Mount Sinai and in the Upper Room.
+We see God renewing His covenant with Israel at Mount Sinai.
 In addition to this, Shavuot is also one of the three pilgrimage festivals commanded by God.

 Deuteronomy (Debarim) 16:9-12: